anvaka/asmalidator/README.md

 # disclaimer

 I built this project in couple hours, without prior experience with [ace editor](http://ace.c9.io/).
-I don't think my solution adheres to best practices of the ace editor.
-Please feel free to fix any error you notice here.
+I don't think my solution adheres to the best practices of the editor.
+Please feel free to fix any errors you notice.